scrappyCoco/DataTableGenerator/README.md

         //    For our example it's `person`.
         //    If you write for the first column: person => person.Id.
         //    At the second column it should be same: person => person.Age.
-        //    It will be not valid for second and others columns: p => p.Age.
+        //    It will be invalid for second and others columns: p => p.Age.

         new TableBuilder<Person>()
             // It's possible to add some action, that will be added before